doselect/boto3/docs/source/guide/iam-example-policies.rst

 .. _aws-boto3-iam-examples-policies:

 #########################
-Working with IAM policies
+Working with IAM Policies
 #########################

 This Python example shows you how to create and get IAM policies and attach and detach IAM policies from roles.

-The scenario
+The Scenario
 ============

 You grant permissions to a user by creating a policy, which is a document that lists the actions